Strong generation for module categories: Proofs

 \begin{corollary} For any Noetherian quasi-excellent ring $R$ of finite Krull dimension, $\operatorname{mod}R$ admits a strong generator. \end{corollary}

 \begin{proof} If $R$ is quasi-excellent, then any essentially $R$-algebra of finite type is as well.
-By \cite[Main Theorem]{Aoki:2021}, it was shown that any Noetherian quasi-excellent of finite Krull dimension has finite Rouquier dimension, and so appealing to Theorem~\ref{thm:strong_generation} furnishes the proof of the first claim. \end{proof}
+By \cite[Main Theorem]{Aoki:2021}, it was shown that any Noetherian quasi-excellent of finite Krull dimension has finite Rouquier dimension, and so appealing to \Cref{thm:strong_generation} furnishes the proof of the first claim. \end{proof}

-\begin{remark} As a consequence of \Cref{cor:quasi_excellent_strong_gen}, we are abe to deduce the following: Let $R$ be a local ring whose completion has isolated singularity.
+\begin{proposition} As a consequence of \Cref{cor:quasi_excellent_strong_gen}, we are abe to deduce the following: Let $R$ be a local ring whose completion has isolated singularity.
 Then, $\operatorname{mod}R$ admits a strong generator.
-If, moreover, $R$ is Cohen--Macaulay, then there exists $H\in \operatorname{mod } R$ such that $\operatorname{CM}(R)=|H|_c$ for some $c>0$. \end{remark}
+If, moreover, $R$ is Cohen--Macaulay, then there exists $H\in \operatorname{mod } R$ such that $\operatorname{CM}(R)=|H|_c$ for some $c>0$. \end{proposition}

 \begin{proof} Indeed, since the completion $\widehat R$ is local excellent, so by \Cref{cor:quasi_excellent_strong_gen}, there exists $C\in \operatorname{mod } \widehat R$ and integers $n,s>0$ such that $\Omega^n_{\widehat R}(\operatorname{ mod } \widehat R)\subseteq |C|_s$.
 Then, $\Omega^{d+n}_{\widehat R}(\operatorname{mod} \widehat R)\subseteq |\Omega^d_{\widehat R} C|_s$, where $d:=\dim(R)$.
 Since $\widehat R$ has isolated singularity, hence remembering every localization of $\widehat R$ has depth at most $d$, Auslander-Buchsbaum formula implies $\Omega^d_{\widehat R} C$ is locally free on punctured spectrum of $\widehat R$.
 Now by \cite[Corollary 4.4]{BHST:2016} we get that there exists $G\in \operatorname{mod} R$, locally free on punctured spectrum, such that $\Omega^{d+n}_{\widehat R}(\operatorname{mod} \widehat R)\subseteq |\widehat G|_s$.
 Since the subcategory of modules, locally free on punctured spectrum, is closed under direct summands and extensions, hence an argument similar to the proof of \cite[Theorem 5.11(2)]{Dao/Takahashi:2014} shows that for every $m>0$ and $N\in |\widehat G|_m$, there exists $M\in |G|_m$ such that $N$ is a direct summand of $\widehat M$.
 Now let $X\in \Omega^{d+n}_{ R}(\operatorname{mod} R)$, then $\widehat X\in \Omega^{d+n}_{\widehat R}(\operatorname{mod} \widehat R)\subseteq |\widehat G|_s$.
 Hence, there exists $M\in |G|_s$ such that $\widehat X$ is a direct summand of $\widehat M$.
 By \cite[Lemma 5.7]{Aihara/Takahashi:2015}, $X\in \operatorname{add}_R(M)\subseteq |G|_s$.
 Since $X\in \Omega^{d+n}_{ R}(\operatorname{mod} R)$ was arbitrary, we conclude $\Omega^{d+n}_{ R}(\operatorname{mod} R)\subseteq |G|_s$, showing $\operatorname{mod} R$ admits a strong generator.